• Home

 Eco-Friendly Tours

 The most eco-friendly tours are walking tours and those that support local businesses.
-If you love being active, activities that involve hiring bicycles or even seeing the city from another perspective such as on Kayas is a great sustainable idea.
+If you love being active, activities that involve hiring bicycles or even seeing the city from another perspective such as on Kayaks is a great sustainable option.

-Here are some tours that we’d recommend that are pretty green.
+Here are some tours that we’d recommend as being are pretty green.

 Related Article: 5 of The Best Unique Tours in Chicago for First-Time Visitors